-Mark your calendars for Austin Restaurant Weeks, a new fundraiser benefiting Central Texas Food Bank.
-Running August 16 through September 3 at more than 80 restaurants around town, the benefit allows you to eat at some of the top restaurants and bars in Austin with specially priced lunches, dinners and drinks—and a portion of the cost will go directly to the Food Bank to help fight hunger.
+Mark your calendars for Austin Restaurant Weeks, the annual fundraiser benefiting Central Texas Food Bank.
+Running August 15–September 2 at more than 100 restaurants and bars around town, the benefit allows you to dine at some of the best spots in Austin with specially priced lunches, dinners and drinks — and a portion of the cost will go directly to the Food Bank to help fight hunger.
 We took a look at all the lovely participating restaurants and picked some of our favorites to share with y'all!

-With its locally-sourced menu that changes with the season, Barley Swine is a leader in the sustainable Austin restaurant scene.
-Owner and chef Bryce Gilmore was chosen as one of our 2018 Local Heroes for his early efforts to use local ingredients and his constant creativity in the kitchen.
+With a locally sourced menu that changes with the seasons, Barley Swine is a leader in the sustainable Austin restaurant scene.
+We interviewed owner and chef Bryce Gilmore about why he supports Austin Restaurant Weeks — click here to read the feature.

-Another prominent addition to Austin's locally-sourcing restaurants, Cannon + Belle mixes comfort food with custom cocktails.
+Another prominent addition to Austin's locally sourcing restaurants, Cannon + Belle offers comfort food and custom cocktails.
 With unique menus for breakfast, lunch, dinner and brunch, this eatery inside the Hilton Austin has no lack of fresh options.

 Pairing house-cured meats with fresh-baked artisanal breads, Easy Tiger Bake Shop & Beer Garden offers a variety of locally-sourced eats.
-Head doughpuncher David Norman crafts the breads that can be enjoyed with whiskey from the garden's patio bar, or with one of their more than 30 local and boutique draft beers.
+You can also enjoy whiskey from the garden's patio bar, or one of their more than 30 local and boutique draft beers.

-Recently-opened Intero Ristorante combines locally-sourced Italian small plates with artisan chocolate offerings.
-The restaurant's seasonally-rotating menu features pasta, drinks and chocolate truffles.
+Intero Restaurant combines locally sourced Italian small plates with artisan chocolate offerings.
+The restaurant's seasonally rotating menu features pasta, drinks and chocolate truffles.

 Tripling as a Thai restaurant, coffee shop and gluten-free bakery, Thai Fresh focuses on sourcing its ingredients locally.
 The restaurant, helmed by chef and owner Jam Sanitchat, includes fresh vegetables, herbs and hormone-free meats in its authentic Thai food.

 Though it's not a restaurant, Tito's Handcrafted Vodka will be available in many of the cocktails provided during Austin Restaurant Weeks.
-After all, Tito's is the original craft vodka brand distilled in Austin, and is made in batches using old-fashioned pot stills.
-Plus, it's naturally gluten free!
+After all, Tito's is the original craft vodka brand distilled in Austin.

 For more information and a full list of participating restaurants, visit austinrestaurantweeks.org